-How to setup your own VPN with macOS Server
+You can set up your own VPN server with macOS Server — here's how

 If you haven't already done so, download and install macOS Server and optionally enable remote administration for easier setup.

-Find your router's internet facing IP Address
+Find your router's internet-facing IP Address

 Before we begin with the actual setup of the VPN service, you'll need to know your internet "co-ordinates" — your router's IP address.

-It's quite easy to determine your current IP address simply by Googling: "What is my IP Address".
+It's quite easy to determine your current IP address by merely Googling: "What is my IP Address."
 Most home users have what's called a dynamic IP address, though.
 That means that your router's IP address may change every so often.

-If you use a dynamic IP address to setup your VPN service, there is no guarantee that you'll have that IP address will still be yours in the future, and the remote connection will fail.
+If you use a dynamic IP address to set up your VPN service, there is no guarantee that you'll have that IP address will still be yours in the future, and the remote connection will fail.

-To work around this, there are a number of dynamic domain name services you can purchase.
-That way, you'll get an alias known as a "host name" that won't change, even if your IP address does.
+As a workaround, there are several dynamic domain name services you can purchase.
+That way, you'll get an alias known as a "hostname" that won't change, even if your IP address does.

-Many ISP's also offer what's known as static IP address.
-These are typically used for business accounts but, depending on your ISP, can be available for an addition fee.
+Many ISPs also offer static IP addresses.
+These are typically used for business accounts but, depending on your ISP, can be available for an additional fee.

-Once you have your static IP address or have a host name for your dynamic IP address, you can go on and configure your VPN service in macOS Server.
+Once you have your static IP address or have a hostname for your dynamic IP address, you can go on and configure your VPN service in macOS Server.

 Configure the macOS Server VPN service